Cou Cou | Coo Coo

 • Mix 1 cup cornmeal with two and a half cups coconut milk or enough to make a runny consistency.
 As you allow it to sit it absorbs the water, so mix right before adding to the pot.
 Set aside.

 • In a medium saucepan over medium heat, heat oil and butter, add the ochro, scallion, onion, garlic, hot or pimento pepper and thyme and cook for 3 mins.
-Add the remainder of the coconut milk(2.5 cups),
+Add the remainder of the coconut milk(2.5 cups), salt and sugar, if using.

 • Bring to a boil, reduce heat to low and simmer for 5-7 minutes.